beet-software/dorm/docs/docs/reference/engine-capabilities.md

 query parameters, and JSON envelopes.

 The engine sends JSON bodies using generated entity serialization and decodes JSON objects/lists with generated entity deserialization.
+For a `DatabaseGeneratedIdSpec` entity, `HttpIdentityLocation.none` omits the key from creation requests and `HttpCreationCodec` resolves the identity returned by the API.
 It emits an initial read for `pull` and `pullAll`, uses readable operations for relationships, and does not expose transactions, cursor pagination, polling, or server-event streams.

 Batch operations require configured endpoints.
 Missing batch endpoints produce `UnsupportedError` instead of being emulated with multiple independent